What Does John 3:16 Mean ?

 "For God so loved the world..."

-⚡ If you like this verse, you will probably love this John 3:16 Bracelet.
+If you like this verse, you will probably love these beautiful John 3:16 Bracelets.

 No human being can escape the scourge of sickness, old age and death. 👴 Yet, this is not what God originally intended.
 He offered the first humans the opportunity to live forever in a paradise on earth.